matteo14c/HaploCoV/README.md

 Similarly we can find the last occurence of the end date with:
 `cut -f 2 HaploCoVformattedData.txt | grep -n "2022-02-24" |tail -n 1`
 <br><br>
-Here `cut` is used to extract the column of interest (the column second in this case).
-Grep with the -n option reports every occurence of the date/dates of interest, and also the line number where the occurrence was found (-n).
+Here `cut` is used to extract the column of interest (the second column in this case).  `grep` with the -n option reports every occurence of the date/dates of interest, and also the line number where the occurrence was found (-n).
 For the start date we use `head -n 1` since we are only interested in the first occurence of that date.
 On the other hand for the end date we use `tail -n 1` since in this case we need the last occurence.
 In the example results look something like:
 <br>
 ![alt text](https://github.com/matteo14c/HaploCoV/blob/57668f83c7320f94884b4d6ae016a6545115fbe4/images/subsetDates.png)